-LifeCamp is an educational and activity-based camp offered every summer to kids between six and 13-years-old who come from the greater Newark public school system as well as the Newark Charter School Programs.
+LifeCamp is an educational and activity-based camp offered every summer to kids between six and 13-years-old; students come from the greater Newark public school system as well as the Newark Charter School Programs.
 The six-week program is located on the Life Farm in the Morris County section of Pottersville.
 It offers an opportunity for campers to learn life skills and brush up on their academics, art and athletics.
 LifeCamp strives to inspire kids to learn, play and succeed by providing them the resources to do so.

 For this episode of Life & Living with Joanna Gagis, Director of LifeCamp Eddie Franz visited the set to talk to Joanna Gagis about his summer day camp, which takes kids out of the city of Newark and puts them on 90 acres of farmland.